-Like any investment you should be in it for the long term.
-You will have good month and bad months.
+Like any investment, you should be in it for the long term.
+You will have a good month and bad months.
 Make sure to take out the appropriate insurance to protect your investment.

 But the advantages is that you can have fun with your investment.

 Buy low sell high that’s the name of the game.
 Look around and wait for the correct investment holiday home.

 Issues with Tenants and Your Holiday Home